Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/line-simplification.md

 4. Otherwise, mark `p` as kept and repeat steps 1-4 using the points between `first` and `p` and between `p` and `last` (the call to recursion)

-For the visually minded among you, the animation from the Wikipedia article may be more approachable.
+This animation from [the Wikipedia article][wiki] can help wrap your head around how it works.

 {{< figure
     src="https://upload.wikimedia.org/wikipedia/commons/3/30/Douglas-Peucker_animated.gif"